 When I moved to my cottage in St. Louis the kitchen was a disaster – well, disaster implies that an attempt was made to the together kitchen and failed, in this case, it sort of appeared that no attempt was ever made.

-Instead of the cabinets and countertops you’d expect from a typical American kitchen, my cottage’s kitchen was a Frankenstein-esque assemblage of various kitchen parts (and some materials that had no business in the kitchen) amalgamated together to form some sort of food preparation area.
-I jokingly referred to my kitchen, for the first six months that I lived in a cottage as a “bachelor kitchen.”
+Instead of the cabinets and countertops you’d expect from a typical American kitchen, my cottage’s kitchen was a Frankenstein-esque assemblage of various kitchen parts!
+All these parts (and some materials that had no business in the kitchen) were smooshed together to form a sort of food preparation area.
+I jokingly referred to my kitchen for the first six months as a “bachelor kitchen.”

 See, my 1910 cottage has a bit of a storied past.
-While the original owner, according to the 1912 census, was recorded as an electrician and his typist wife, the surrounding neighborhood, along with St. Louis, changed drastically between 1910 and 2022.
+The original owner, according to the 1912 census, was an electrician and his typist wife.
+The surrounding neighborhood, along with St. Louis, changed drastically between 1910 and 2022.

 By the late 1990s, the surrounding neighborhood was blighted by crime and unmitigated drug activity.
-It was around that time, my neighbors who lived on the street for decades report, that this cute little cottage suffered an arson-caused fire, and then sat vacant for several years exposed to the elements.
+It was around that time, my neighbors who lived on the street for decades report, that this cute little cottage suffered fire.
+After the fire, the house sat vacant for several years exposed to the elements.